-Figure 6 - Coil notation
+Figure 7 - Coil notation

-Figure 7 shows a configuration using two 3-coil DFU's.
+Figure 7 also shows a configuration using two 3-coil DFU's (for example : dual-plug 911 engine).
 If you are using 2-coil DFU's the numbering is the same except there is not C1 and C2.
 If your application requires only the use of one DFU, then A2, B2, and C2 will not be present.